Ayn Rand “Objectivism” awards

 - Plow through everyone who’s trying to get off the elevator, train, bus, etc., in their hurry to get on.

-- Walk three abreast on the sidewalk as though there’s no one else on it.
+- Walk three abreast on the sidewalk.

 - Are the first to sit at the movies and take the row’s outside seats, ensuring a dozen people will have to crawl and trip over them.

-- “Forget” to turn their mobiles off in restaurants and at performances.
+- Forget to turn their mobiles off in restaurants and at performances.
 Everyone’s a doctor on call.

 - Go through the single partition of a revolving door two at a time.